 It is hard to pin down the exact historical order here, as it varies by enterprise.
 The concepts of API management for some enterprises began with external exposure, and were only brought inside to supplement the ESB pattern later.
 Whichever the sequence, external APIs have become an essential part of the online persona of many companies, and are at least as important as its websites and mobile applications.

 Logically, the exposure of APIs outside the enterprise is just an extension of the ESB pattern, with more focus on the gateway and aspects such as security, discovery, and self-administration.
-I’ve covered the technical differences between APIs and SOA services in-depth in a previous article.
 For example, it is immediately obvious that the APIs are being used by consumers and devices that may exist anywhere from a geographical and network point of view.
 As a result, it is necessary to design the APIs differently to take into account the bandwidth available and the capabilities of the devices used as consumers.
 However, there are non-technical aspects to the differences, too.
 You should not underestimate the difference in the business objectives of the exposed APIs.
 External API exposure is much less focused on re-use, in the same way that internal services were in SOA, and more focused on creating services targeting specific niches of potential for new business.
 APIs provide an enterprise with the opportunity to radically broaden the number of innovation partners that it can work with (enabling crowd sourcing of new ideas), and they play a significant role in the disruption of industries that is so common today.
 This realization caused the birth of what we now call the API Economy, and it is a well-covered topic in its own right.